-1. The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+- 1. The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
 Students should submit to the registrar, dean, or chair of the academic division [or appropriate official] written requests that identify the record(s) they wish to inspect.
-The University official will

-If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-- 2. The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
+The University official will make arrangements for access and notify the student of the time and place where the records may be inspected. - If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading. - They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading. - If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-The University may disclose education records in the following circumstances: - a. to school officials with legitimate educational interests.
-A school official is defined as a person employed by the University in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or assisting another school official in performing his or her tasks.
-A school official needs to review an education record to fulfill his or her professional responsibility; - b. to comply with a judicial order or a lawfully issued subpoena;

-Learn More
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.